 7. Canker Sores/Cold Sores

-Mix 1-2 drops of tea tree essential oil in 1 teaspoon of a carrier oil and dab onto the sore several times a day.
+Mix 1-2 drops of tea tree essential oil in 1 teaspoon of carrier oil and dab onto the sore several times a day.

-To soothe the skin, try diluting 1-2 drops of tea tree essential oil in 1 tablespoon of coconut oil and massage onto the affected area a couple times a day.
+To soothe the skin, try diluting 1-2 drops of tea tree essential oil in 1 tablespoon of coconut oil and massage onto the affected area a couple of times a day.

 9. Nail Fungus

 I recommend a mix of dietary changes (avoiding chemical-laden processed food and eating limited amounts of natural sweeteners) and essential oils for getting rid of nail fungus.

 Tea tree essential oil is a great antifungal that can be applied topically to combat nail fungus.
 Apply one drop on the affected nail(s) and rub in the essential oil.
 It may be easiest to do this when you wake up and before you go to bed.

 Because warts can be so tough to get rid of, I recommend applying a drop of tea tree essential oil to the wart (undiluted if possible) several times a day until the wart is gone.

 Having dealt with a strange rash most of my life (which I eventually found out was caused by my food allergies) I have plenty of experience with using tea tree oil for rashes.